Cucumber Plant Problems & Diseases: Identification & Solutions

 Downy mildew on cucumber leaf

-This fungal infection is common on cucurbits and usually occurs in shaded and damp areas.
+Downy mildew (Pseudoperonospora cubensis) is a fungal infection common on cucurbits, usually occurring in shaded and damp areas.

 Angular yellow spots appear on the leaves.
 And they dry out and turn brown as the disease progresses.
 Eventually, the leaves fall off the plant.